Azure/enterprise-azure-policy-as-code/docs/SCaC_Documentation.md

     * Finally, the pull request is subject to an approval gate.
 Once a member of the team with proper permissions approves the deployment to prod, the pipeline will push your changes to your production environment.
   * Assignment Deployment Workflow
     * Create a branch that aligns with your organization’s branching policies
+    * You may assign policies or assignments at any scope desired.
+You can also specifiy multiple locations to deploy at (Ex.
+Deploy one assignment at multiple management groups)

     * Add or make changes to your assignments
-    * Upon approval and completion of the pull request, your initiative updates will be deployed to your environment
+    * Upon approval and completion of the pull request, your assignment updates will be deployed to your environment
     * https://docs.microsoft.com/en-us/azure/governance/policy/concepts/assignment-structure